 Amakusa Shirō (天草 四郎?, 1621? – April 12, 1638) also known as Amakusa Shirō Tokisada (天草四郎時貞?) was the teenage leader of the Shimabara Rebellion.
 With time, he as become a staple of Japanese culture - specifically, of the Jidai Geki-based fiction.
 According to The Other Wiki, Shirō was the son of former Konishi clan retainer Masuda Jinbei (益田 甚兵衛?)... though according to some sources, he may have been the illegitimate son of Toyotomi Hideyori.
 He was born in modern-day Kami-Amakusa, Kumamoto in a Catholic family.
 At age 15, the boy was charismatic enough was known to his followers as "heaven's messenger."
 Miraculous powers were attributed to him, like healing and being able to walk on water.
-When he had enough of all the repression against Christians and peasants in the Shimabara area, Shiro led the defense of Hara Castle and defeated the strongest of the Shogunate attackers in a series of coordinated defensive surges.
+When he had enough of all the genocide against Christians and the mistreatment of peasants in the Shimabara area, Shiro led the defense of Hara Castle and defeated the strongest of the Shogunate attackers in a series of coordinated defensive surges.
 But, because the rebel force had no logistical support, their morale was seriously weakened in the following days.
 Shiro displayed posters in the castle in an attempt to enhance the morale of rebel force, saying "Now, those who accompany me in being besieged in this castle, will be my friends unto the next world."
 A rebel soldier, Yamada Uemonsaku, betrayed Shiro and notified the Shogunate of the truth that rebel food supplies were becoming strained.
 The Shogunate forces performed a final assault, taking Hara Castle in the process.
 The Shogunate forces massacred almost 40,000 rebels, including women and children.
 Yamada, who previously betrayed his fellow rebels, was the only recorded survivor.
 17-year-old Shiro was executed in the aftermath of the fall, his head being displayed on a pike in Nagasaki for an extended period of time afterward as a warning to any other potential Christian rebels.
 His Famous Last Words were: "I shall return after 100 years and take my revenge!"
 Even now, many Japanese Christians consider Shiro as a saint, but the Roman Catholic Church has not officially listed him as such.
 In media, Shirō tends to be portrayed as a girlish-looking Fallen Hero who endures sould-breaking hardships while fighting for his fellow Christians's freedom.
-He often ends up being Back from the Dead and having a Faith Heel Turn after said breaking process, but sometimes is able to regain his faith in people as he dies.
+He often ends up being Back from the Dead and having a Faith–Heel Turn after said breaking process, but sometimes is able to regain his faith in people as he dies.

 Some Japanese media involving Amakusa Shirō are:

 - Fate/Apocrypha has him under the false name of Shiro Kotomine.
+While he is nominally an antagonist he appears to be a Well-Intentioned Extremist.

 - In the josei manga Amakusa 1637, a Bifauxnen Action Girl named Natsuki Hayama must become the Body Double of Shirou as she and her friends are thrown via Time Travel into the Shimabara rebellion that he once led.
 Later we learn that Shiro was never executed but was instead made into the slave of the mentally unstable time traveler Naozumi "Kotaka" Yatsuka, one of Natsuki's friends, who saw him as a stand-in for her due to Shirou being Natsuki's Identical Stranger.
 Despite Naozumi's abuse of him, Shirou treated him gently and tried to reason with him instead, in hopes to make him an ally of the oppressed Christians and help him be redeemed.
 But when Naozumi realised how Shirou was getting under his skin, he reacted with fright and strangled him to death.
 Shirou's last words were still of affection and forgiveness towards Naozumi: "Yatsuka-sama... may God's blessing be with you...!".